AxonIQ/reference-guide/axon-server/administration/cluster-template.md

 ### Configuration

-Below you can find an example of basic cluster setup: _admin & default context in separate replication nodes, replicated across all nodes that are marked as primary.
+Below you can find an example of a basic cluster setup: the _admin and default contexts are in separate replication nodes, replicated across all nodes that are marked as primary.

 ```yaml
 axoniq: